Birmingham, Alabama Neck Lift

 Neck Lift Incisions

-Depending on the degree of change you would like to see, your neck lift choices include a traditional neck lift incision or a limited incision neck lift.
+Depending on the degree of change you would like to see, your neck lift may use a traditional incision or a limited incision.
+Incision lines are closed with sutures and possibly skin glue.
+Sutures may be dissolving or removed after a few days.

 Neck Lift Recovery